 The Northrop Grumman AN/APG-68 radar provides 25 separate air-to-air and air-to-ground modes, including long-range, all-aspect detection and tracking, simultaneous multiple-target tracking, and high-resolution ground mapping.
 The planar antenna array is installed in the nose of the aircraft.

-An upgraded version of the radar, AN/APG-68(V)9, has begun flight testing.
+An upgraded version of the radar, AN/APG-68(V)9, is incorporated in the Advanced Block 50/52 aircraft.
 The upgrade features a 30% increase in detection range, five times increase in processing speed, ten times increase in memory, as well as significant improvements in all modes, jam-resistance and false alarm rate.

 The F-16 was the first operational US aircraft to receive a global positioning system (GPS).
 The aircraft has an inertial navigation system and either a Northrop Grumman (Litton) LN-39, LN-93 ring laser gyroscope or Honeywell H-423.